Doug-Pardee/LightZombie/dcraw/README.markdown

 * A new parameter `-F <filename>` is provided for specifying the output filename.
 * The `-i` (identify) option displays the camera's RGB matrix.
 * The output color space is changed to have the same gamut and white point as ProPhoto but without any gamma.
+* Fuji EXR files with two Raw images report having one image to prevent confusion with Fuji SuperCCD.

 There are two branches of interest.